SankshipthShetty/Pull-Request-Pioneer/README.md

 ## CREATE A PULL REQUEST
 1. Go to the forked repository in your GitHub account
-2. Click on Contribute and you must see the green Open Pull Request Button enabled
+2. Click on Contribute and you must see the green Open Pull Request Button enabled click on it.
 3. Click Create Pull request

 ## CONGRATULATIONS!!